ciaa/IDE4PLC/README.md

 To open it you must run the Pharo-Smalltak environment:

 - Linux: Open a terminal and run ./ide4plc
-- Windows: Open executale file Pharo.exe
+- Windows: Open executale file ide4plc.exe

 ### Using IDE4PLC